July 25th, 2022

 11 Things Appraisers Look for During Home Appraisal

 What do appraisers look for when valuing a home?
 A home appraisal is a critical component in the home buying process, as it determines the value of a property.
-When making an offer on a Realtors use appraisal addendums to win multiple offer situations, that's how important the role of an appraisal is to both buyers and sellers.
+When making an offer realtors use appraisal addendums to win multiple offer situations, that's how important the role of an appraisal is to both buyers and sellers.
 Understanding how the appraisal process works can help both buyers and sellers properly prepare, as there are several key items an appraiser will look for when conducting a home appraisal.

-Last week we wrote an article on what do home inspectors look for and this week we are writing about what appraisers look for!
+Last week we wrote an article on what home inspectors look for and this week we are writing about what appraisers look for!
 Let's dive into our article that answers the question: What do home appraisers look for?

 In this article, we will discuss how the home appraisal process works, what to expect before, during, and after a home appraisal, and how to properly prepare for appraisal day.
 While the appraisal process may sound daunting to both buyers and sellers, there are several ways to adequately prepare that will help your home appraise.